 Turns out you can - or 'could' should I say.
+This is Part 1 in my series of concierge MVP examples from well known tech startups.

 This is exactly how the billion-dollar online clothing retailer Zappos started in 1999 - before founder Nick Swinmurn spent thousands of dollars buying inventory to prove that his idea of selling shoes online was viable.